Cost calculator - marketing agencies

 ~$489k-$978k/yr

-Modeled from agency benchmarks - full method below.
+Modeled from cited benchmarks - full method below.

 How we calculated this